taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/model_card.md

 ### Model Architecture and Objective

-The model uses a CNN architecture designed to classify six categories of landscapes with a softmax output for multi-class classification.
+The model uses a CNN architecture designed to classify six landscape categories, including buildings, forests, glaciers, mountains, seas, and streets.
+It consists of multiple convolutional layers that extract spatial hierarchies of features, followed by max-pooling layers to reduce dimensionality and improve computational efficiency.
+Dense layers are included towards the end of the architecture, culminating in a softmax output layer that enables multi-class classification by providing probability distributions over the six classes.

 ### Compute Infrastructure